Search by Keyword

 This session ran from 2:30 to 10:45 pm, with one half hour break.
 “Every Little Thing” was first on the agenda (though not finished) and at about 4:30 they started work on John’s song.
 The next two hours resulted in seven takes of the song being recorded with everyone playing their usual instruments live with vocals.
 John sings the higher lead by himself in the verses with Paul joining in on higher harmony in the bridges, Paul and George also singing harmony “oohs” in the ninth through twelfth measures of the verses.
 They apparently weren’t too familiar with the song as a group because most of these takes didn’t make it through to the end.
 At 6:30, they decided to take their break.

-The Beatles got busy on the road again in October of that year performing their recent British tour, but took a breather on October 26th to attend a mixing session (most likely the first one they ever attended) as well as the final recording session for their album.
+The Beatles got busy on the road again in October of that year performing their current British tour, but took a breather on October 26th to attend a mixing session (most likely the first one they ever attended) as well as the final recording session for their album.
 The first mono mix performed on this day in the control room of Studio Two was “I Don’t Want To Spoil The Party.”
-The EMI staff on this day was producer George Martin and engineers Norman Smith and Tony Clark.
+The EMI staff on this session were producer George Martin and engineers Norman Smith and Tony Clark.

 The stereo mix of the song was performed on November 4th, also in the control room of Studio Two, by Martin, Smith and 2nd engineer Mike Stone.
-Performing ten stereo mixes for the album in three hours is more evidence to prove that much more emphasis was placed on mono mixes at that time.
-The stereo mix for this song brings George’s guitar work quite louder, especially noticeable in the introduction.
+Performing ten stereo mixes for the album in three hours is more evidence that much more emphasis was placed on mono mixes at that time.
+The stereo mix brings George’s guitar work up quite a bit louder, especially noticeable in the introduction.